This year I'm refusing to let go. Luka stays.

 A list with this bunch, more or less:

-I would love to add Hierro ★, Makélélé ★ and Redondo ★; alas, I only had them during my sleepless Championship Manager days.
+I would love to add Hierro ★, Makélélé ★ and Redondo ★; alas, I only play them during my sleepless Championship Manager days.

 All this to say that I’m very nervous about today.